efeelize/eng/bec/speaking_notes.md

 ***Do you think it's important to feed back to staff?why?***
 - if yes,the feedback can contain can-do tips for staff.

-# Q.team building
-***the company you work for is about to take over another company and is keen to encourge staff from both companies to work together effectively.You have been asked to prepare a proposal for team builing.***

-***Q1:what kinds of work projects and leisure activities would be suitable to encourage team work?***

-***Q2what benefits effective teamwork could bring to the company?***

-## Follow Qs:
-***what benefits do you think individual employees get from working in a strong team?***

-***what do you think it's the ideal number of people to work in a team?**

-***Do you think companies need individuals as well as team workers?***

 # Q:improve competitiveness
 ***your company is falling behind new arrivals in the market,and the managing director is concerned to increase competitiveness.You have asked to suggest ways of improving the company's competitiveness.***